GibbsConsulting/django-plotly-dash/docs/template_tags.rst

 :ratio = 0.1: The ratio of height to width.
 The container will inherit its width as 100% of its parent, and then rely on
               this ratio to set its height.
 :use_frameborder = "0": HTML element property of the iframe containing the application.
+:initial_arguments = None: Initial arguments overriding app defaults and saved state.

 At least one of ``da``, ``slug`` or ``name`` must be provided.
 An object identified by ``slug`` will always be used, otherwise any identified by ``name`` will be.
 If either of these arguments are provided, they must resolve to valid objects even if not used.
 If neither are provided, then the model instance in ``da`` will be used.

+The ``initial_arguments`` are specified as a python dictionary.
+This can be the actual ``dict`` object, or a JSON-encoded string representation.
+Each entry in the dictionary has the ``id`` as key, and the corresponding value is a dictionary mapping property name keys to initial values.

 .. _plotly_message_pipe: